ibm-cloud-docs/discovery/troubleshooting.md

 The maximum query string length for a natural language query is `2048`.
 For more information, see [Natural language query](/docs/discovery?topic=discovery-query-parameters#nlq).

+## How do you improve query results?
+{: #faq-improving}
+{: faq}

+The relevance of natural language query results can be improved in IBM Watson Discovery with training.
+You can train your private collections using either the Discovery tooling, or the Discovery APIs.
+For information, see [Improving result relevance with the tooling](/docs/discovery?topic=discovery-improving-result-relevance-with-the-tooling).

 ## How do you know that relevancy training is complete?
 {: #faq-relevancy}
 {: faq}
 {: support}

 For answers to common questions about training a collection and explanations of common error and warning messages, see [Relevancy training tips](/docs/discovery?topic=discovery-relevancy-tips).
-For more about training requirements and options, see [Improving result relevance with the tooling](/docs/discovery?topic=discovery-improving-result-relevance-with-the-tooling).

 ## Where can I learn more about uploading documents to Watson Discovery?
 {: #faq-uploaddocs}